hello-chou/hello-chou.github.io/index.md

 ### Introduction

 Hello, this is Zhicheng Zhou (周志成).
 He is currently a PhD Candidate of BUPT, China.
-His research interests contain multimedia learning, multimodal prompt learning and recommendation systems.
-She has published papers in some journals, such as TOIS and EAAI.
+His research interests contain multimodal learning, applied machine learning and recommendation systems.
+He has published papers in some journals, such as TOIS and EAAI.

 ### First Author Publication
 2026